nightroman/PowerShellTraps/Basic/Properties-of-IDictionary/README.md

-### It is tricky to operate on properties of classes implementing IDictionary
+# Tricky properties of types implementing IDictionary

 PowerShell dot-notation for dictionaries allows retrieval and assignment of key/value pairs as if keys were properties.
 It is handy but it introduces a